 A cross is the result of two strains of cannabis being bred together, usually in an attempt to preserve, increase, or eliminate a particular characteristic.
 For example, the Pineapple Express strain is a cross between two parent strains, Trainwreck and Hawaiian.

 A crutch is another word for a tip or filter of a cannabis cigarette, or joint.
 A crutch can be made from paper, wood, plastic or glass, although most are made by hand from cardboard.
 A crutch is useful to prevent burnt lips and wetting the tip of the joint.

 Curing is the process of drying cannabis flower with heat, over time, which converts THCA and CBDA to THC and CBD respectively, and preserves the flower for use over a longer duration.
 Curing is best done over low heat so that fragile cannabinoids and terpenes are able to maintain their potency.

-Cymene is a centring terpene with woody, spicy, and citrus notes.
-It is found in herbs and spices such as coriander, oregano, thyme, and cumin.
+Cymene is thought of as being a centring terpene for some people.
+It features spicy, woodsy, and citrus notes, and is found in herbs and spices such as coriander, oregano, thyme, and cumin.

 Dank is a slang term, generally used to describe a strain of high-quality or potency.
 Dank cannabis usually presents with a sticky, resinous texture, combined with pronounced aromatics and flavours.

 Decarboxylation is the process of converting THCA and CBDA, natural cannabinoids from the cannabis plant, into THC and CBD for human inhalation or ingestion, completed by the addition of heat over time.
 This takes place as fresh cannabis flower is cured, which may take place over weeks or months, or when smoking or vaporizing dried flower, which is instantaneous.